Need an Easy Way to Improve IT Security? Why Not Try Two-Factor Authentication?

 We recommend and install various authentication methods for our clients, based on their needs.
 We also recommend that all our clients carry out a standardised company-wide implementation, so that everyone has two-factor authentication on their machines, thereby ensuring optimised security.

 The Duo authentication app makes the authentication process faster and easier.
 Learn more about how it works below.

 Duo is an app that makes it easy for organisations to implement two-factor authentication.
 Typically, users simply download the Duo app to their mobile device.
 When logging in, they enter their username and password as usual, then use the phone app to verify their identity.

 You can link multiple devices to each account.

-What’s more, Duo gives organisations flexibility to create and enforce strong access policies according to certificates, device versions and security configurations.
+What’s more, Duo gives organisations the flexibility to create and enforce strong access policies according to certificates, device versions and security configurations.
 It also checks the security health of devices before they access applications and makes this information available to administrators through auditing and reporting tools.

 Are there any disadvantages to two-factor authentication?

 Two-factor authentication does create an extra step for users when logging into your corporate systems.
-You therefore need to educate users about why this extra step is important.
+You, therefore, need to educate users about why this extra step is important.

 Different two-factor authentication solutions will have different vulnerabilities.
 Adopting an easy-to-use solution like Duo can help make this process extremely simple to adopt by users.